Nonlinear PageRank Problem for Local Graph Partitioning: Nonlinear PageRank problem

-The Nonlinear Modified PageRank problem can reduce to the system of linear equations~(\ref{eq:modpr}), that is, with a somewhat modified main diagonal at $p=2$.
-Before this can be shown, the ensuing proposition is necessary.
+The solution to the Nonlinear PageRank problem for $p = 2$ can be expressed as an additive combination of the corresponding (linear) PageRank problem solution and a constant term.
+Before this can be demonstrated, the following proposition must first be established.